This week in politics: Elections heating up, Louisiana breaks record-low unemployment rate, and more

 Republican state Rep. Richard Nelson drops out of governor’s race

 Nelson, who represents Mandeville in the Louisiana House of Representatives, was among the seven major candidates vying for the state’s executive seat.
-He hasn’t polled above 2%, and he announced his exit from the race Wednesday.
+He announced his exit from the race Wednesday after failing to poll higher than 2%.

 Today, I am withdrawing from the #lagov race, and endorsing @JeffLandry.— Richard Nelson (@NelsonforLA) September 20, 2023